The best estate cars are great alternatives to all-too-common family SUVs, with practicality and tech in spades.

 Shop used Citroen C5 X cars or read our Citroen C5 X review

-The old Ford Focus Estate was pretty cramped inside, but the current model is much more spacious.
+The Ford Focus Estate is spacious enough to stop you considering the brand's Kuga SUV.
 You’ll have no problem getting adults, dogs or bulky car seats into the rear seats, and your front passenger has plenty of room to stretch out as well.
 The 608-litre boot is not only massive, but clever too.
 There's a retractable loadbay cover that can be stashed under the boot floor when you need to load to the roof, and a hinged boot floor that works as a divider to keep items separate or stop things sliding around.
 Facelifted cars from late 2021 also introduce a wipe-clean 'wet zone' that’s useful for wetsuits or muddy shoes.

 Like the BMWs above, the Ford will put a smile on your face when you take the scenic route.
 You don’t really notice the extra length that the estate has over the Focus hatchback, and the handling is just as direct and engaging.
 All Focus Estates are fairly well equipped, but high-spec cars get luxury features including a heated steering wheel, wireless phone charging and a digital driver's display.